Question: My 6-year-old horse sometimes lowers his head while jumping (sometimes in between lines, and sometimes after a jump). How can I fix this?

 If you’re a more experienced rider with independent hands and arms—you use the reins when you want to but not when you don’t (for example, you don’t use them for balance when you fall behind the motion over a jump)—it might also be worth experimenting with a gag or two- or three-ring bit when you jump.
 Stronger than a typical snaffle, these bits help to elevate the horse’s poll and lighten the rider’s contact with his mouth.

 Teaching a horse to travel in a better balance is a slow process that requires a great deal of repetition.
 Be patient and give your horse time to mend his ways.

 Hunter, jumper and equitation trainer Scott Lico rode with Jim Hagman as a Junior, then trained with Karen Healey, ranking in the Pacific Coast Horse Shows Association’s top 10 for Amateur Jumpers in three consecutive years before making his debut at the grand prix level.
 He began his professional career working for Mark Cassar at the Southern California Riding Club and serving as assistant trainer for Misti Cassar at Soprano Farms.
 In 2016, he relocated his business to Middle Ranch in Lake View Terrace, California.
-A USHJA-certified trainer, he teaches riders of all levels and ages, instilling the theories of many masters, especially George Morris, whom Scott credits for influencing him most as a rider, trainer and horseman.
+A USHJA-certified trainer, he teaches riders of all levels and ages, instilling the theories of many masters.

 This article was originally published in the August 2017 issue of Practical Horseman.